Over 60? Stop Doing These Things, Say Experts

 If you're thirsty, you're already dehydrated.
 And at your age, that's a problem.
 "Seniors are also at greater risk for dehydration because of how body composition changes with age.
 Older adults have less water in their bodies to start with than younger adults or children," says the Cleveland Clinic.
 "Water is necessary for nearly every bodily function, from lubricating joints to regulating body temperature and pumping blood to the muscles.
 So not getting enough of it can have serious health consequences."

 The Rx: Drink at least 8 glasses of water a day.
-And to get through life at your healthiest, don't miss these Everyday Habits That Age You Quicker.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.